This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat olive oil over medium-high heat in a large pot or dutch oven.
-Add onion, jalapeño garlic, salt and pepper.
+• Heat the olive oil over medium-high heat in a large pot or dutch oven.
+Add the onions, jalapeño, garlic, salt, and pepper.
 Cook, stirring, until onions are tender, 3 to 5 minutes.

 • Add the ground beef and ginger.
-Continue to cook, breaking up meat with back of spoon, until beef is cooked through (or no longer pink); 5-7 minutes.
-Drain off excess fat if necessary then add back to pan.
+Continue to cook, breaking up meat with back of spoon, until beef is cooked through (or no longer pink), 5 to 7 minutes.
+Drain off excess fat, if necessary.

-• Add diced tomatoes, tomato sauce, beef broth, curry, cumin, turmeric, cayenne and coriander.
+• Add the diced tomatoes, tomato sauce, beef broth, curry, cumin, turmeric, cayenne, and coriander.
 Stir to combine and bring to a boil.

-• Add the drained and rinsed chickpeas and stir to combine.
+• Add the chickpeas and stir to combine.
 Cover and cook until chickpeas are tender, about 10 minutes.
 Taste and add more salt, if desired.

-• Serve by filling bowls with the chili and top with a dollop of sour cream, a sprinkle of golden raisins, cilantro, and serve with a wedge of lime.
+• Divide the chili among bowls and top with a dollop of sour cream, a sprinkle of golden raisins, cilantro, and serve with a wedge of lime.
 Enjoy!

 Notes